Cities in Europe: 6 underrated cities you should visit is written by Stefan Slothuus.

 Not far from Salzburg you will find St Johann in Salzburg, which with its beautiful nature and landscape is also worth a visit.

 2022 will be a fantastic travel year - if you follow these 5 travel tips…

 Cities in Europe - The editorial staff recommends

-The other favorites on their city guide are German Cologne, Italian Florence and Venice, Portuguese Porto, Scottish Edinburgh, Swedish Stockholm and Spanish Seville.
+The other favorites on their city guide are German Cologne, Italian og Venice, Portuguese Porto, Scottish Edinburgh, Swedish Stockholm and Spanish Sevilla.
 Below are our bids for overlooked destinations.

 Vilnius - A capital full of history

 Our first contribution to our own city guide is Lithuania capital, Vilnius.
 A really nice city with an exciting history.
 It is also especially suitable if the wallet is not completely filled up, as the city generally has friendly prices - even at its otherwise surprisingly good restaurants.